conformal/coinvoice-plugins/d6_ubercart/README.md

 to the Coinvoice payment gateway.
 The next step is to pay for the order using testnet bitcoins.
 If everything is correct the widget will change and display "Payment Received".
 At this point the widget is awaiting confirmations.
-Once all 6 confirmations have been see the widget will change once more to confirm the entire payment.
+Once all 6 confirmations have been seen the widget will change once more to confirm the entire payment.
 The order status will go from "Pending" (not paid yet) to "Processing" (payment arived on network) to "Payment received" (6 blockchain confirmations) during this process.